1j01/IDE/README.md

 The tabs are sorted based on... a property calculated by sorting them!?
 Well there's your problem! ... uh so

 This is still pretty-weird.
 When there's 11 or more tabs, the first 2 the middle and second-last tabs spaz out and converge near the left.

+## maybe
+Realtime integration with a multiplayer game engine?